decentralizedintelligencenetwork/.github/profile/README.md

-#  Doctelligence 💡🌱
+#  Decentralized Intelligence Network (DIN) 💡🌱

-**Doctelligence** is a fully peer-to-peer decentralized Federated Learning (FL) protocol for EVM-compatible blockchains, enabling secure AI collaboration and data monetization.
+**Decentralized Intelligence Network (DIN)** is a fully peer-to-peer decentralized Federated Learning (FL) protocol for EVM-compatible blockchains, enabling secure AI collaboration and data monetization.
 It powers **open AI and data marketplaces**, where models can be trained **without reliance on centralized Web2.0 data silos or third-party gatekeepers**, supporting individually owned, data-driven economies.

 ---

 ## 🔄 Circular Data Economies

-Data economies have historically concentrated wealth at the top, often leaving contributors uncompensated. **Doctelligence** enables a **circular economy**, where **data owners receive continuous rewards**, and AI-driven insights **feed back into goods and services** that return value across industries—driving **cross-sector, self-sustaining innovation**.
+Data economies have historically concentrated wealth at the top, often leaving contributors uncompensated. **Decentralized Intelligence Network (DIN)** enables a **circular economy**, where **data owners receive continuous rewards**, and AI-driven insights **feed back into goods and services** that return value across industries—driving **cross-sector, self-sustaining innovation**.

 Blockchain technology opened the door to reconstructing our social and economic configurations—bypassing middle-persons to enable more inclusive, cooperative systems.
 It was as much a **social technology** as a technical one: Bitcoin didn’t seek approval from banks, and Ethereum didn’t try to list applications in the app store.
-These networks reshaped the rules of participation, laying the groundwork for systems like **Doctelligence** to empower individuals within data ecosystems, rather than extract from them.
+These networks reshaped the rules of participation, laying the groundwork for systems like **Decentralized Intelligence Network (DIN)** to empower individuals within data ecosystems, rather than extract from them.

 ---